-- 1. Install the GemStone/S 6.5 object server if you have not already done so. - 2.
-Unzip clientFiles.zip, located at the top level of the distribution medium.
-This file unzips into a directory tree:
+- 1. Install the GemStone/S 6.5.4 object server if you have not already done so. - 2.
+Copy the file clientFiles.zip, distributed with your platform installation, to a location on the Windows client machine, <InstallDir>. - 3.
+Unzip clientFiles.zip.
+This file unzips into a directory tree: <InstallDir>\clientFiles\<clientPlatform>\<shared library files> - 4.
+Quit any running client Smalltalk VM that is using GBS.

-'''

-<InstallDir>\clientFiles\<clientPlatform>\<shared library files>

-'''

-- 3. Quit any running client Smalltalk VM that is using GBS. - 4.
-Your client libraries may be placed in the directory in which the client Smalltalk executable resides, or in any directory that is on the path, %PATH%.
+5. Your client libraries may be placed in the directory in which the client Smalltalk executable resides, or in any directory that is on the path, %PATH%.

-In step 5., <GBS> refers to the directory in which the client Smalltalk executable resides, or any directory that is on the path that will be used by the GBS application, and <SRC> refers to the clientFiles subdirectory for the GBS platform; for example, <InstallDir>clientFiles\x86.Windows_NT.
+In step 6., <GBS> refers to the directory in which the client Smalltalk executable resides, or any directory that is on the path that will be used by the GBS application, and <SRC> refers to the clientFiles subdirectory for the GBS platform; for example, <InstallDir>clientFiles\x86.Windows_NT.

-5. To copy the files from the clientFiles directory <SRC> to the GemBuilder installation directory, or another directory on the Windows path, <GBS>, execute the following:
+6. To copy the files from the clientFiles directory <SRC> to the GemBuilder installation directory, or another directory on the Windows path, <GBS>, execute the following: